What is HIIT Training?

 The best thing is that this short 20 minute workout will probably be one of the toughest you will ever do.
 By working at close to your maximal heart rate, you will be burning the most calories, and causing the most physiological changes to your body that will be beneficial to fat loss.

 Not only will you burn fat during your workout, but you will continue to burn fat throughout the rest of the day through EPOC (excess post-exercise oxygen consumption).
 EPOC is the measurable increased rate of oxygen intake following strenuous activity intended to erase the body’s oxygen debt .

-To sum up why it works so well, lets recap:
+To sum up why HIIT works so well, lets recap:

-- Lasts 20 minutes or less – resulting in a short workout time nearly anyone can integrate into their lifestyle.
+- HIIT lasts 20 minutes or less – resulting in a short workout time nearly anyone can integrate into their lifestyle.

-- Increases EPOC (excess post-exercise oxygen consumption) resulting in an elevated fat loss state for up to 24 hours after you finish your workout – something you won’t get from lower intensity exercise.
+- HIIT increases EPOC (excess post-exercise oxygen consumption) resulting in an elevated fat loss state for up to 24 hours after you finish your workout – something you won’t get from lower intensity exercise.

-- Trains the body to effectively remove metabolic waste from the muscles between intervals.
+- HIIT trains the body to effectively remove metabolic waste from the muscles between intervals.
 By quickly removing lactate and other byproducts resulting from high intensity exercise, you enable the body to be primed and ready for another bout of high intensity exercise with less rest.

-- One of several ways to boost both testosterone and growth hormone levels.
+- HIIT is one of several ways to boost both testosterone and growth hormone levels.
 Since these hormones are highly responsible for muscle gain and fat loss, you should be doing all you can to keep levels high.

 The combinations are endless when it comes to HIIT workouts.
 We could do any combination of intervals, but here are a few examples:

 - Sprint the straightaways and walk or jog the curves.
 Do this for 20 minutes.